StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 #Map4Nepal@Stanford Resources
 **A link page for humanitarian mapping resources in response to the Nepal Earthquake**

-This page is intended to be a place for me to put links to the resources I am paying attention to and using as I help volunteers at Stanford to humanitarian mapping in response to the Nepal Earthquake.
+This page is intended to be a place for me to put links to the resources I am paying attention to and using as I help volunteers at Stanford do humanitarian mapping in response to the Nepal Earthquake.
 If you find it useful, that's great.
 It's not authoritative, comprehensive or static.

 Email me at stacemaples@stanford.edu if you need to.